awelvor/famille/index.md

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 [View it on GitHub](https://github.com/just-the-docs/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }

-{: .warning }
-> This website documents the features of the current `main` branch of the Just the Docs theme.
-See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

-> [!warning]
-> This website documents the features of the current `main` branch of the Just the Docs theme.
-See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

 Other than that, you're free to customize sites that you create with this template, however you like.
 You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.